Learning Explicit Single-Cell Dynamics Using ODE Representations: Related Works

 \section{Related Works}

-\paragraph{Single-cell Interpolation.} The single-cell trajectory inference problem, as formalized by \citet{lavenant2023mathematicaltheorytrajectoryinference}, entails reconstructing continuous dynamics from snapshot data.
-Early work based on recurrent neural networks \citep{hashimoto2016rnn4sc} was followed by NeuralODE-based methods \citep{tong2020trajectorynet, tong2023trajnet_application, zhang2024scnode, koshizuka2023nlsb, huguet2022mioflow}, in which a neural network outputs the velocity field governing the dynamics.
+\looseness=-1\textbf{Single-cell Interpolation.} The single-cell trajectory inference problem, as formalized by \citet{lavenant2023mathematicaltheorytrajectoryinference}, entails reconstructing continuous dynamics from snapshot data.
+Early work based on recurrent neural networks \citep{hashimoto2016rnn4sc} was followed by Neural ODE-based methods \citep{tong2020trajectorynet, tong2023trajnet_application, zhang2024scnode, koshizuka2023nlsb, huguet2022mioflow}, in which a neural network outputs the velocity field governing the dynamics.
 In contrast, Cell-MNN predicts an explicit local dynamics model, which not only facilitates the learning of gene interactions but also circumvents the need for numerical ODE solvers.

 A separate line of work avoids simulation by relying on OT preprocessing to approximate cell trajectories~\citep{schiebinger2019waddingtonot, bunne2021jkonet}, which were also used to train flow-matching models such as by \cite{tong2024otcfm, kapusniak2024metric, zhang2025deepruot, wang2025jointvelocitygrowthflowmatching, terpin2024lightspeed}.
 However, solving the OT coupling with the Sinkhorn algorithm scales quadratically in the number of samples, creating a major bottleneck for large datasets, which is why \citet{tong2024otcfm} proposed batch-wise approximation.
 To address this scalability bottleneck, Cell-MNN is designed to eliminate OT preprocessing entirely.
 Furthermore, SOTA OT-based models such as OT-MFM and DeepRUOT rely on multiple training stages beyond a standard PCA dimensionality reduction, which complicates amortized training across datasets.
 In contrast, Cell-MNN involves only a single training stage while achieving competitive performance on single-cell benchmarks.
 Finally, Action Matching~\citep{neklyudov2023actionmatching} also avoids OT preprocessing, but unlike Cell-MNN, it does not learn an explicit form of the underlying dynamics.